Ohio A. Philip Randolph Institute (APRI) v. Husted

 On May 30, the U.S. Supreme Court granted the Secretary’s petition for writ of certiorari, meaning it will hear the Secretary’s appeal.
 We filed a joint motion to stay the district court proceedings, which Judge Smith granted.
 The parties agreed that the Secretary will not employ the Supplemental Process to purge voters prior to the Supreme Court’s decision, and that the temporary relief in effect for the November 2016 election will remain in place until the Supreme Court renders its ruling.

-The Secretary filed his merit brief on July 31, 2017, and amicus briefs in support – including one by the U.S. Department of Justice –were filed on August 7.
+The Secretary filed his merit brief on July 31, 2017, and amicus briefs in support – including one by the U.S. Department of Justice – were filed on August 7.
 We filed our merits brief on September 15, 2017.
 Amicus briefs in support of our position were filed on September 22.
-The Secretary’s reply brief is due October 16.
-Oral arguments are scheduled for November 8, 2017.
+The Secretary filed his reply brief on October 16.
+Oral arguments were scheduled to take place on November 8, 2017, but after our co-counsel who was slated to argue the case had to take an unexpected medical leave, we requested they be moved.
+Oral arguments will now take place on January 10, 2018.